chpc-tech-eval/scc/tutorial3/README.md

 > [!IMPORTANT]
 > You do **NOT** need to try and Rank you VM's HPL performance.
 Cores and threads are used interchangeably in this context.
 Following the recommended configuration and guides, your head node has one CPU package with two compute cores (or threads).
 Continuing this same analogy, your compute node has one CPU with six cores (or threads).

-# Spinning Up a Second Compute Node Using a Snapshot
+# Spinning Up a Second Compute Node Using a Snapshot: Digital Ocean

 This section guides you through creating a second compute node (com2) from a snapshot of your first compute node (com1).
 This ensures both nodes have identical configurations and pre-installed software.